New York Democratic governor signs law limiting concealed carry of firearms in wake of Supreme Court ruling – KION546

 New York Democratic Gov. Kathy Hochul on Friday signed into law a bill restricting the concealed carry of firearms in locations such as government buildings and schools after the US Supreme Court last week struck down the state’s century-old law that placed restrictions on carrying a concealed handgun outside the home.

-Hochul, who called the legislature into an extraordinary session Thursday to address the issue, announced that she had swiftly signed the bill after passage.
+Hochul, who called the legislature into an extraordinary session Thursday to address the issue, announced that she had swiftly signed the cabill after passage.

 “I just signed a new law to keep New Yorkers safe — even in the face of a monumental setback from the Supreme Court,” she said in a tweet that thanked lawmakers for their “quick work and collaboration to pass these critical gun safety reforms.”